implse/Data_Structure_Python/README.md

 # Data Structure in Python

+## Abstract Data Types (ADTs)

+Abstract data types are a theoretical computer science concept.
+They simply describe what kind of data a data structure can hold and what operations are allowed on the data.

 ## Linked List
 A linked List is a data structure used for storing collections of data.